Skip to main content

 Note

-Before running cloudbase hosting deploy, log in to the CLI tool:
+Before running cloudbase hosting deploy, make sure to log in to the command-line tool:

 cloudbase login

-For details, refer to the Static Website Hosting documentation.
+For details, please refer to the Static Website Hosting relevant documentation.

 View More Examples